lidafa0206/Radmc3d_Simulation/README.md

 grainP: -3.5

-grainNum: The quantity of dust in logarithmic space
+grainNum: The number of dust grain sizes.
+We typically take 32.

-grainLam: The wavelength range of the absorption and scattering coefficients of dust
+grainLam: The wavelength range of the absorption and scattering coefficients of dust.
+It is typically from 0.1 micron to 10000 micron.

 ### Grid
 rin,rout: The maximum and minimum values of grid points on the radial direction of the disk.
 This value can exceed the inner and outer radii of the disk, but our program sets the range of radial grid points to be the same as the inner and outer radii of the disk.